DetectiveAzul/cc_hw_w2d1/README.md

 2. Create multiple objects
 3. Add some properties
 4. Use accessors
-5. Add some methods and behaviours
+5. Add some methods and behaviors
-6. Get methods and behaviours to interact with properties
+6. Get methods and behaviors to interact with properties

 ### Part A